edw/pubsubd/README.md

 # pubsubd

+<b>Note: This is an outdated version of this project hosted here for reference purposes.
+A significantly enhanced version is available at https://git.sr.ht/~edwin/pubsubd.
+The enhanced version supports multiple topics, maximum subscription queue sizes with dropping strategies, and features at least one important bug fix.</b>

 Pubsubd is a simple pub-sub server with a curl-friendly HTTP interface.
 All messages are posted to a single topic.
 Subscriptions are creared implicitly by performing a pull or ack operation.
 Pubsubd is poll-only: it does not support push operations.

 ## Installing